Zambia Building and Community Volunteers

 More about the Botswana safari

-The Botswana safari is completely optional, and comprises a five-day itinerary; if you’re staying for three weeks or more than you can add this on!
+The Botswana safari is completely optional, and comprises a four day itinerary; if you’re staying for three weeks or more than you can add this on!
 You'll Depart Mwandi early on the first day of the safari itinerary to make the two-hour journey to the border where we'll cross the Zambezi by car ferry – the point at which Botswana, Namibia, Zambia, and Zimbabwe meet.
 On the other side of the river, we'll make the short drive to Kasane, for a quick pit-stop.
 The drive to our safari base is a further three hours or so, but you'll get to see some stunning scenery on the way, and you might even spot an elephant or two!
 Over the course of the next few days, you'll get to go on a bush safari in an open-top vehicle at the first safari camp, head back to Kasane to check into a river safari base and enjoy a bit of chill out time and partying, go on a Chobe National Park open-top safari, and then a separate river safari onboard a boat.
 You'll see hundreds of different animal species, including elephants, hippos, crocodiles, and birds.
 All accommodation and food is provided during the safari, as well as transfers to and from each base camp.

 Purpose and aim of the programme and how do you benefit the programme